 • Unblocking sinks/toilets/gullies (unless there is a bigger issue with the sewers)

 • Keeping rainwater gullies clear (except in flats)

 • Internal doors, including door handles, latches, hinges

 • All keys including lost keys or when keys are locked inside the property

 • Waste plugs and chains on sinks and baths

-• Boundary fencing (tenants should be informed of the fencing contribution HHS makes of £5 per linear meter towards cost of completed fencing works)
+(tenants should be aware of the fencing contribution HHS makes of £5 per linear metre towards the cost of completed fencing works)

 • TV Aerials